How to Crochet the Tunisian Knit Stitch

 Note: this list contains affiliate links at no extra cost to you!

-To get started, chain any number, but I recommend chaining until you reach 4″ in length.
+To get started, chain any number of stitches.
 There is no multiple for this stitch, so any number will work!

 With the chain done, we will now work the foundation row: